Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Explanations for differences in MIR color variations

 \subsubsection{Influence by dust properties}

-The chemical composition and grain radius of the dust influence the MIR color.
+The chemical composition and grain size of the dust influence the MIR color.
 As shown in Figure~\ref{fig:color_kcorr}(a), graphite dust is bluer than silicate dust at the same temperature.
 Moreover, the sublimation temperature of graphite ($\sim1900$ K) is higher than that of silicate ($\sim1500$ K), resulting in a much higher MIR color of graphite ($\sim0.2$ mag) than silicate ($\sim-0.3$ mag) at around sublimation temperature.
 Thus, the difference in dust composition can affect the IC: a higher fraction of graphite results in a bluer MIR color (smaller IC).
 Dust grains with different radii with the same composition show a small difference in color of 0.1--0.2 mag at the same temperature.
-Thus, the grain radius may slightly affect the IC.
-Although we have some knowledge of the dust properties in AGNs, those in TDEs are poorly constrained by observations.
-Future JWST MIR spectroscopic observations may constrain the dust properties in TDEs, check whether they differ from AGNs, and explore if they can explain the observed IC difference between TDEs and ANTs.
+Thus, the grain size may slightly affect the IC.

+To explain that ANTs have bluer MIR colors than TDEs, it is required to assume that the echoing dust of ANTs, which is likely the inner region of AGN torus, has a higher graphite fraction and a larger grain size than the echoing dust of TDEs.
+However, although we have some knowledge of the dust properties in AGNs, those in TDEs are poorly constrained by observations.
+Future timely follow-up spectroscopies of dusty TDEs may constrain the dust properties, check whether they differ from AGN tori, and explore if they can explain the observed IC difference between TDEs and ANTs.

 Does the difference in dust properties affect CVR?
 Answering this question requires considering that dust composition may be dependent on locations.
 Assuming that the initial dust is a mixture of graphite and silicate, the innermost region of the final dust structure would have a high graphite fraction because the sublimation radius of the graphite is larger than that of the silicate.
+This scenario was supported by observations, as \citet{Masterson2025} found that the MIR spectrum of a dusty TDE, WTP14adbjsh, can be explained with a sum of a close graphite dust component and a distant mixed dust component.
 After taking this effect into account, the color difference between the inner region (arrives earlier) and the outer region (arrives later) would be larger, resulting in a larger CVR.
 However, this effect may work in both TDE and CLAGN, so it might not explain the difference in CVR between the two samples.